 RxART produces every project at no cost to our partner hospitals and provides the commissioned artists with an honorarium and the chance to inspire children during their healing process.
 RxART is deeply grateful to the Rallis Foundation for the generous lead underwriting of this project.
 Thanks to Betsee Isenberg for her support and Citizens of Humanity for their collaborative partnership.
 Read the full Press Release: RxART Announces Haas Brothers Installation at Children’s National Hospital.

 It is an honor for RxART to continue working with Children’s National Hospital.
 Children’s National Hospital, based in Washington, D.C., was established in 1870 to help every child grow up stronger.
 Today, it is among the nation’s top 10 children’s hospitals.
-It is ranked No. 1 for newborn care for the fifth straight year and ranked in all specialties evaluated by U.S. News & World Report.
+The Hospital is ranked No. 1 for newborn care for the fifth straight year, as of 2022 it is ranked #5 in the nation, and ranked in all specialties by U.S. News & World Report.
 Children’s National is transforming pediatric medicine for all children.
 The Children’s National Research & Innovation Campus opened in 2021, a first-of-its-kind pediatric hub dedicated to developing new and better ways to care for kids.
 Children’s National has been designated three times in a row as a Magnet® hospital, demonstrating the highest standards of nursing and patient care delivery.
 This pediatric academic health system offers expert care through a convenient, community-based primary care network and specialty care locations in the D.C. metropolitan area, including Maryland and Virginia.
 Children’s National is home to the Children’s National Research Institute and Sheikh Zayed Institute for Pediatric Surgical Innovation.
 It is recognized for its expertise and innovation in pediatric care and as a strong voice for children through advocacy at the local, regional and national levels.